How to trade ETH: a beginner’s guide

 Ethereum launched in 2015, six years after Bitcoin (BTC).
 Ethereum trading has had plenty of highs and lows since then, as this price history chart shows.

 One metric to watch as you learn how to trade ether is this coin’s strength against BTC.
-On 2 Jan 2019, one bitcoin was the equivalent of 41.48 ETH, but by 29 June 2021, 18 months later, the same exchange costs 16.31 ETH.
+On 15 November 2020, one bitcoin was the equivalent of 35.62 ETH, but 12 months later the same exchange cost just below 14 ETH.

 How to trade ETH: what drives prices